 Bake for 45 minutes—it rises astonishingly high.

 To test for doneness, gently move the pan back and forth to see how the batter reacts.
-It should wobble a little in the center, without appearing liquid, like a jam that is setting.
+It should wobble a little in the centre, without appearing liquid, like a jam that is setting.
 As it cools, it will return to its original depth.

-Put the pan on a rack and let cool to room temperature.
+To complete the Death-by-Chocolate Cake “L’assassin” Recipe, put the pan on a rack and let cool to room temperature.

 Then refrigerate the cake for 12 hours or overnight before turning it out.
 Bring it to room temperature for at least 20 minutes before serving in thin slices.